 We all know the adage, “Buyer beware.”
 But when it comes to negligent entrustment, it could well be, “Lender/seller beware.”
 This legal doctrine is more timely than ever, especially as Florida gun sales spike – but what is it?

 Negligent Entrustment on the Water

 With miles of gorgeous coastline and endless sunshine, Florida offers exceptional opportunities for recreation on the water.
-In the recent case of Gozleveli v.
-Kohnke, however, it also offers a lesson on negligent entrustment.
+The recent case of Gozleveli v.
+Kohnke, however, also offers a lesson on negligent entrustment.

 In 2012, a couple purchased two jet skis.
 Their son allowed a friend and another adult woman to operate these watercraft.
 He gave a short lesson to the friend, but it is unclear whether the woman was paying attention.
 She had no experience in running these crafts.
 The son operated one jet ski, and the friend took control of the other.